 - OSO 5% SC (Group 19) at 3.75 to 13 fl oz/A on 7- to 14-day intervals.
 Can be applied the day of harvest.
 4-hr reentry.

-- Rovral 4 Flowable (Group 2) at 2 to 4 pints/A in 20 to 100 gal water for seed production only.
-Oregon (SLN OR-130001) and Washington (SLN WA-960027) only.
+- Rovral 4 Flowable (Group 2) at 2 to 4 pints/A in 20 to 100 gal water for seed production in Oregon (SLN OR-130001) only.
 Use at least 10 gal/A for aerial applications.
 Apply at full bloom, pod set, and before harvest if disease pressure is severe.
 Do not use treated crop debris or screenings for food or feed.
 Do not allow grazing in treated area.
 Check label for crop rotation restrictions.
 24-hr reentry.

 Biological control Efficacy unknown in Oregon.